NicAllison/data603-sp22/paper/final.md

 ### 7. Code used to create each a table and pieces of data, then find the average, maximum, and minimum from the table as well as display all pieces of data as output

-Now that the Apache-Pig Environment is set up and you should have the container and Pig running as well as having the csv file imported you can begin running commands.
+&ensp; &ensp; Now that the Apache-Pig Environment is set up and you should have the container and Pig running as well as having the csv file imported you can begin running commands.
 First you will need to import the csv file which requires the need of the Load command.
 ```
 artist = LOAD ‘artist_age.csv’ USING PigStorage(',') AS (name:chararray, age:isnt);
 ```